 - A high-energy feedstuff which I store whole and grind as needed.

 - I no longer use any soybean in my feeds.
-I can’t get into a long discussion on the subject here, but there are schools of thought I am influenced by [if interested, check out “Soy Alert!” on the Weston A. Price Foundation website to get you started] that find use of soy highly problematic, starting certainly with humans, emphatically for ruminants, though I am not as sure about avian species.
+I can’t get into a long discussion on the subject here, but there are schools of thought I am influenced by [if interested, check out “Soy Alert!” on the Weston A. Price Foundation website to get you started] that find the use of soy highly problematic, starting certainly with humans, emphatically for ruminants, though I am not as sure about avian species.
 Anyway, I haven’t fed any soybean since being able to substitute with what my supplier calls “field peas” (Pisum arvense, a relative of the garden pea, Pisum sativum).
 Peas of the Vigna group such as cowpeas can also be used if you can get them in quantity.
-I store the peas whole until ready to make feed, then grind coarsley along with the corn.
+I store the peas whole until ready to make feed, then grind them coarsely along with the corn.